Ianleeclark/pygemony/README.md

 If, however, you want Pygemony to report to somewhere else, you can specify by adding additional command-line arguments:
 ```
---owner/-o: The owner of the repo (think GrappigPanda)
+--owner: The owner of the repo (think GrappigPanda)
---repo/-r: The repo's name (think Pygemony)
+--repo: The repo's name (think Pygemony)
 ```

 Whenever you inevitably run into bugs because I'm dumb and don't follow best